vroslmend/check-the-card-game-v2/README.md

 ## ✨ Key Architectural Decisions

 *   **Server-Authoritative Game State**: The backend `server/` (specifically its XState `game-machine.ts`) is the single source of truth for all game logic and state.
-*   **Zustand for Server Data**: The `client/` uses a Zustand store to hold the `ClientCheckGameState`, game logs, and chat messages received from the server.
-This provides an efficient, global, and reactive way for components to access this data.
+*   **XState for All Client-Side State**: The `client/` uses a single, root XState machine (`uiMachine.ts`) to manage all client-side state.
+This includes complex UI interaction sequences (e.g., multi-step abilities), orchestrating game actions, and holding the `ClientCheckGameState` received from the server.
+This provides a robust and centralized state management solution.
-*   **XState for UI Orchestration**: A client-side XState machine (`uiMachine.ts`) manages complex UI interaction sequences (e.g., multi-step abilities) and orchestrates game actions.
-It does *not* duplicate game logic but reacts to server state changes and user inputs to manage the UI flow.
-*   **Framer Motion for All Animations**: All visual animations, especially card movements (using `layoutId`), transitions, and UI effects, are handled by Framer Motion, driven by states from the `uiMachine` and data from the Zustand store.
+*   **Framer Motion for All Animations**: All visual animations, especially card movements (using `layoutId`), transitions, and UI effects, are handled by Framer Motion, driven by states from the `uiMachine`.
 *   **shadcn/ui for Core UI Components**: Base UI elements (buttons, modals, inputs) are built using shadcn/ui for speed, consistency, and accessibility, styled with Tailwind CSS.

 ## ⚙️ Setup and Installation